ejaya2/ejaya2.github.io/_posts/2012-05-29-A-Couple-Helper-Functions.md

 }
 ```

 This uses the substring functions too bust the values apart and format a date and time in the fashion I want.
 It also has some logic in there to handle how to display values below 10 (personal preference, I don't like 05-29 but prefer 5-29) and AM/PM logic.
-This is called in the same fashion in my SPServices function:
+This is called in the same fashion in my SPServices function.

 ```javascript
 var start = formatYear($(this).attr("ows_StartDate"));
 ```

 ## Number Fields
 If you tell SharePoint to display a number column with 0 decimals, it displays it nicely in the UI.
 With the web services, you might get something like 16.0000000000.
 A simple way to handle that is with a replace regular expression.
 As an aside, regular expressions look hideous and make no real logical sense to me.
 I always seem to have to Bing my way to what I need or ask a collegue.
-For whole numbers, I use a formula like this:
+For whole numbers, I use a formula like this.

 ```javascript
 var seats = $(this).attr("ows_FilledSeats").replace(/\..*/g, "");
 ```